PratibhaBhattarai/pratibhabhattarai.github.io/README.md

-# Data Portfolio : Excel to Power BI
+# Data Portfolio : Excel to SQL to Power BI

 # Table of Contents